Jubilee Pocket

 Frequently Asked Questions - Employment

-The workforce participation rate in Jubilee Pocket is 66.9%, which represents the proportion of working-age residents who are either employed or actively seeking work.
+The workforce participation rate in the suburb of Jubilee Pocket is 66.9%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This healthy participation rate reflects good employment opportunities and workforce engagement.
 The local rate leading the Rest of Qld average of 59.1%, indicating stronger workforce attachment in the local area.

-Jubilee Pocket shows notable specialization in accommodation & food, which employs 16.7% of the local workforce compared to 8.3% regionally.
+The suburb of jubilee pocket shows notable specialization in accommodation & food, which employs 16.7% of the local workforce compared to 8.3% regionally.
 With a local vs regional employment ratio of 2.0, this represents a significant industry cluster that likely serves markets beyond the local area.
 The area also shows above-average employment in 4 other sectors, contributing to a distinctive economic profile.

-Based on Jobs and Skills Australia projections applied to Jubilee Pocket's industry mix, employment is expected to grow by 5.4% over the next five years and 11.5% over ten years.
+Based on Jobs and Skills Australia projections applied to the suburb of Jubilee Pocket's industry mix, employment is expected to grow by 5.4% over the next five years and 11.5% over ten years.
 This compares to national growth expectations of 6.6% over five years.
 Steady growth is anticipated across multiple sectors, providing diverse employment opportunities.

-Skilled workers will find selective opportunities in Jubilee Pocket, with knowledge-based sectors representing 16.1% of local jobs.
+Skilled workers will find selective opportunities in the suburb of Jubilee Pocket, with knowledge-based sectors representing 16.1% of local jobs.
 Key sectors for skilled workers include health care & social assistance (5.9%), education & training (4.3%), and professional & technical (3.4%).
 With projected employment growth of 5.4% over five years, demand for skilled workers is expected to remain strong.

 Income